visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/microstrategy.md

 The following steps are to be followed to achieve the same:

 * Mapping Windows AD users:
-  - In MicroStrategy Developer, select a user group under **Administration > User Manager**, right click on each user and select Edit
+  - In MicroStrategy Developer, select a user group under **Administration > User Manager**, right-click on each user and select Edit

   <div style={{textAlign: 'center'}}>
     <Zoom>